Ziang-Lu/Design-Patterns/3-Structural Patterns/1-Bridge Pattern/Bridge Pattern.md

 ## Applicability

+* When you want to hide implementation details from clients

 * <u>When both the class itself and what it does vary often</u>

   => The class itself can be thought of as the abstraction, and what the class can do as the implementation.

+* When you want to <u>share an implementation among multiple objets</u>

 * <u>When an abstraction and its implementation should be defined and extended independently from each other</u>

-* When we should avoid compile-time binding between an abstraction and its implementation, so that an implementation can be selected at runtime
+* When we should <u>avoid compile-time binding between an abstraction and its implementation</u>, so that <u>an implementation can be selected at runtime</u>

+=> 将abstraction与其implementation分离开

 <br>